Academic Catalog 2024-2025

 TAG serves as a central point of information for resources, services, opportunities and events designed specifically for transfer students by former transfer students.
 Student leaders provide new transfer students with assistance, support and connections to campus resources to facilitate a smooth transition to the PLNU community.

-Wellness Center, Medical
+Wellness Medical Center

-Hours of operation are M-F, 8:00 a.m. to 4:00 p.m.
-Call the Wellness Center at (619) 849-2574 or visit the Wellness Center website for more information.
+Hours of operation are M-F, 8:00 a.m. to 12:00 p.m. and 1:00 to 4:00 p.m.
+Call the Wellness Medical Center at 619-849-2574 or visit the Wellness Center website for more information.

 Wellness Counseling Center

-The Wellness Counseling Center provides clinical and campus-based assistance to all undergraduate students registered for classes on the main campus.
-We help students maintain and develop emotional well-being to achieve your educational and personal goals, and promote a healthy and inclusive community through relationship building, education, crisis intervention, and support.
-Our individual services are based on a brief therapy model, designed to help students manage immediate problems and provide short-term therapy for six (6) to eight (8) sessions.
+Individual services are based on a 'Brief Therapy' model, designed to help students manage immediate problems and provide short-term therapy for up to six (6) to eight (8) sessions.
 These services are ideal for issues that have arisen recently or that are expected to resolve relatively quickly.
-If you are facing ongoing difficulties (6 months or longer), or if you have engaged in ongoing therapy in the past, it is likely that you will be provided with a recommendation for establishing a relationship with a provider in the community to ensure you have access to less limited mental health treatment.
+If you are facing ongoing difficulties (6 months or longer), or if you have engaged in ongoing therapy in the past, it is likely that you will be provided with a recommendation for establishing a relationship with a mental health provider in the community to ensure your specific needs are met.

-The Wellness Counseling Center is located in Taylor Hall.
-We are open M-F, 8:00 a.m. to 4:30 p.m.
-Call us at (619) 849-3020 or email us at counselingservices@pointloma.edu for an appointment.
+Hours of operation are M-F, 8:00 a.m. to 4:30 p.m.
+Call the Wellness Counseling Center at 619-849-3020 or email us at counselingservices@pointloma.edu for an appointment.
 Visit the Wellness Counseling Center website for more information.

 Emergency Services